 Engine mounts to be solid or internally restrained, if resilient engine mounting that can break apart are used, a wire cable or chain restraint must be fitted.

 Remote oil filters, coolers, air cleaners etc. to be isolated from driver and passenger, mounted securely, and not impair vision through cabin.Radio Telemetry TO or FROM a car or cars will not be permitted.

 Computer not to be adjustable from drivers or passenger seat.

 - Engine block to be of original type and make for model, not after market alloy or iron replacement.

-- Engine changes permitted if of same make, series, type and configuration as original for model.
+- Engine changes are permitted if of same make, series, type and configuration as original for model.

 Race engine to be based on passenger car engine only.

 Manufacturer’s markings to remain on engine block castings.